AMD Ryzen 7 Extreme Edition CPU Debuts in New Laptop

 It's still unclear if the Extreme Edition actually brings any noticeable benefits over the Ryzen 7 4800U.
 However, there is one theory that could explain this Extreme chip's existence.
 The Ryzen 7 Extreme Edition could be equivalent to AMD's HS-series concept.

-In the U-series' case, the chips are already at 15W, so perhaps the Ryzen 7 Extreme Edition is rated for around 20W.
-The clock speeds listed are also the same as the Ryzen 7 4800U.
+In the U-series' case, the chips are already at 15W with a 10W to 25W cTDP, so perhaps the Ryzen 7 Extreme Edition has a higher TDP, maybe around 20W or at the maximum 25W.
+The clock speeds listed for the Ryzen 7 Extreme Edition are also identical to those of the Ryzen 7 4800U.
 If the Ryzen 7 Extreme Edition doesn't have higher clock speeds, than its only advantage could be more thermal headroom to sustain the boost clock speeds for a longer period of time.

 It's also possible for the chip to come equipped with improved integrated graphics, but nothing so far implies that.